guanqiaofeng/Rock_Paper_Scissors/README.md

 ## Rock_Paper_Scissors

-### Adapted form the challenge I completed in "Machine Learning with Python" from freeCodeCamp
+### Adapted form the challenge I completed in "Machine Learning with Python" from freeCodeCamp Jan 2022

 ### Assignment